ravangen/graphql-rate-limit/README.md

   type Query @rateLimit {
     books: [Book!]

-    # Override behaviour imposed from 'Query' type on this field to have a custom limit
+    # Override behaviour imposed from 'Query' object on this field to have a custom limit
     quote: String @rateLimit(limit: 1)
   }